-Exit 1: That’s who I was before, in another lifetime, in another dimension.
+Exit 1: That’s who I was before, in another lifetime.
 That’s why it’s a body memory.
 That’s why it feels like home.

 That’s why I capitulated so readily.

-Now I had to be here, do this – the ‘this’ being a singular lack of motivation and ambition, birthing babies, years of intense immersion in parenting, and a healthier relationship with food – experiences you don’t have when you’re a prima ballerina (well, not if you’re as good as I know I was).
+Now I had to be here, do this.
+The this being a singular lack of motivation and ambition, birthing babies, years of intense immersion in parenting, and a healthier relationship with food.
+Experiences you don’t have when you’re a prima ballerina (well, not if you’re as good as I know I was).

 I’m going downstairs in my slippers to put the kettle on.